RunantoUDDLabs/JusFab/justfab-be-main/README.md

 ## Contact

-- Repo owner/admin: minh.dangnhat@morningstudio.com
+- Repo owner/admin: gm.business@uddlabs.com
 - For issues, open a GitHub issue or contact the team.

 ## Notes

 - Ensure MongoDB is running before starting the app.
 - Default port is `3000` unless overridden in `.env`.
-- Telegram Bot must be authorized with correct webhook before use.
+- Telegram Bot must be authorized with the correct webhook before use.

 ## Known Issues

 ---

-_This project is maintained by Morning Studio._
+_UDDLabs maintains this project._